 - Go off-season.
 The Disney experience varies greatly if you’re standing in line for 2+ hours v.
 20 minutes.
 Do everything in your power to avoid the crowds.
 Use this handy-dandy chart: http://wdwprepschool.com/disney-world-2016-crowd-calendar/

 - Realistically, you may end up going at peak season anyway so Plan, Plan, Plan.
-Even if you’re there off-season, plan, plan, plan.
-The Magic Kingdom alone is gigantic, not to mention everything else Walt Disney encompasses.
-It’s 40 square miles!
+Even if you’re there off-season, plan.
+The Magic Kingdom alone is gigantic, and when crowded, can be very stressful.
+The whole of Disney property in Florida is over 40 square miles!
 So do your homework and study the maps and make a plan.
 If you’re doing one day at the Magic Kingdom, plan your route well in advance because you don’t want to waste your time and energy ping ponging across the park.
-As beautiful as it is, it’s maze like feel and the how the rides are spaced out might make you batty.
-So make your list well in advance, before you walk through that glimmering castle.
+As beautiful as it is, it’s a maze and the rides are spaced out in a way that can make you batty.
+Know the plan before you walk through that gorgeous castle.

 Disney does Disney well.
 The rides, the castle, the shows, the flowers, the music… even the talking garbage cans are interesting.
-Have fun and with all the planning you’ll do, don’t be shy about straying from the plan when something strikes your fancy.
+Have fun planning as a family, but give yourself the freedom to stray from it when something strikes your fancy.